namecheap/ilc-sdk/README.md

        So for `reqUrl = /a/b/c?d=1` & matched route `/a/*` base path will be `/a/`.
        While for `reqUrl = /a/b/c?d=1` & matched route `/a/b/c` base path will be `/a/b/c`.
    * `reqUrl` - Request URL string.
 This contains only the URL that is present in the actual HTTP request.
+It **DOES NOT** contain information about locale.

        `reqUrl` = `/status?name=ryan` if the request is:
        ```